MicrosoftDocs/well-architected/well-architected/oracle-iaas/reliability.md

 In the cloud, we acknowledge that failures happen.
 Instead of trying to prevent failures altogether, the goal is to minimize the effects of a single failing component.
 Use the following information to minimize down time and ensure that recommended practices for high availability are built into Azure and Oracle.

 When discussing reliability with Oracle in Azure, it’s important to take into consideration not just the database, the connected tiers on separate VMs, virtual network subnets and disaster recovery if there's failures.
-Oracle on Azure IaaS can achieve these design considerations and have recommendations for each item in the checklist.
+Oracle on Azure IaaS can achieve these design considerations and have recommendations for each item.

 ## Conduct a reliability assessment